germsvel/germsvel.github.io/_drafts/elixir_supervisors_and_their_strategies.md

 supervisor and for the loan processor.

 {% highlight elixir %}
+defmodule Bank.Account.Supervisor do
+  use Supervisor

+  @name :bank_account_supervisor

+  def start_link do
+    Supervisor.start_link(__MODULE__, [], name: @name)
+  end

+  def start_child do
+    Supervisor.start_child(@name, [])
+  end

+  def init(_) do
+    children = [
+      worker(Bank.Account, [])
+    ]

+    IO.puts ">>> Starting bank account supervisor"
+    supervise(children, strategy: :one_for_one)
+  end
+end
 {% endhighlight %}

+{% highlight elixir %}
+defmodule Bank.Transfer.Supervisor do
+  use Supervisor

+  @name :bank_transfer_supervisor

+  def start_link do
+    Supervisor.start_link(__MODULE__, [], name: @name)
+  end

+  def init(_) do
+    children = [
+      worker(Bank.Transfer, [])
+    ]

+    IO.puts ">>> Starting bank transfer supervisor"
+    supervise(children, strategy: :one_for_one)
+  end
+end
+{% endhighlight %}

+{% highlight elixir %}
+defmodule Bank.Loan.Processor do
+  use GenServer

+  @name :bank_loan_processor

+  def start_link do
+    IO.puts ">>> Starting bank loan processor"
+    GenServer.start_link(__MODULE__, [], name: @name)
+  end
+end
+{% endhighlight %}

-Each process will put a message in the console when it is started, so that we can see when they are starting.
+Each process will put a message in the console when it is started, and we will use that to verify that the supervision strategies are working as expected.

 Let's test it out.

-Open up `iex -S mix`.
+Open up `iex -S mix`,

+{% highlight bash %}
+$ iex -S mix

+>>> Starting bank account supervisor
+>>> Starting bank transfer supervisor
+>>> Starting bank loan processor

+iex>
+{% endhighlight %}

-See how in the console we already see our Application starting, and along with it the Account and Transfer Supervisors, as well as the Loan Processor process.
+In the console, we can already see our Application starting, and along with it the Account and Transfer Supervisors, as well as the Loan Processor.

 To get a better view of our supervision tree, let's take a look at what the erlang observer gives us,

 {% highlight elixir %}
-:observer.start
+iex> :observer.start
 {% endhighlight %}

-Notice that under applications, we can see our Bank application.
+Under the applications tab, we can see our Bank application as well as the entire supervision tree.
-And here is our supervision tree.

-The top level is the Bank.Supervisor.

-It supervises the Account supervisor, the transfer supervisor, and the loan processor.
+We have the Bank.Supervisor as the top level supervisor.
+It supervises the Account supervisor, the Transfer supervisor, and the loan processor.

-Now, let's test our Bank application's fault-tolerance: say our transfer supervisor goes down.
+Now, for the moment we've been waiting for.
+Let's test our Bank application's fault-tolerance by taking the Transfer supervisor down.

 {% highlight elixir %}
-pid = Process.whereis(:bank_transfer_supervisor)
+iex> pid = Process.whereis(:bank_transfer_supervisor)
-Process.exit(pid, :kill)
+iex> Process.exit(pid, :kill)

+>>> Starting bank transfer supervisor
 {% endhighlight %}

-And now we see that the message that the Transfer Supervisor is starting comes in.
-Thus the Bank.Supervisor has successfully restarted our Transfer Supervisor.
+It may not seem like much, but the message "Starting bank transfer supervisor" tells us that the Bank supervisor has successfully restarted our Transfer supervisor, and that is cool.

 ### :one_for_all